This page lists items you should check when you are creating new documentation. We recommend reviewing this list before you create a pull request.

 For more information, see Documentation Audiences.

-Each topic in the documentation is one of three types:
+Each topic in the documentation is one of four types:

 Ensure that you have clearly identified the types of new topics you have created, and have stored new files in the directory for that topic type.